CodeSlicing/pure-swift-ui/README.md

 - [1.14.2][tag-1.14.2] Add static constructor for `CGPoint` and convenience constructor for `LinearGradient` specifying angle with further standardization of API.
 - [1.15.0][tag-1.15.0] Fix for segmentation fault in Xcode 11.4 and Cocoapods support
 - [1.15.1][tag-1.15.1] Fix for build failure in XCode 11.5-beta-01
+- [1.16.0][tag-1.16.0] Add convenience extensions for gradients and Colors
+- [1.16.1][tag-1.16.1] Add static initialiser explicitly for 8 bit `Color`: rgb8
+- [1.20.0][tag-1.20.0] Add SFSymbols for Swift 2 and new preview devices in Xcode 12
+- [1.20.1][tag-1.20.1] Add static initialiser explicitly for 8 bit `Color`: rgb8
+- [2.0.0][tag-2.0.0] Refactor for build and runtime performance.
+Remove `UINumericType` and remove all deprecated code.
+This is a breaking change; be aware!
+- [2.0.1][tag-2.0.1] Add static initialiser explicitly for 8 bit `Color`: rgb8
+- [2.0.2][tag-2.0.2] Add extensions for drawing circles on `Path`
+- [2.0.3][tag-2.0.3] Updated logic for showing control points so paths display well for closed sub-paths when either stroked or filled
+- [2.0.4][tag-2.0.4] Resolve ambiguity with native offset modifier on shape
+- [2.0.5][tag-2.0.5] Fix `shadowIfNot` when using explicity y-offset
+- [2.0.6][tag-2.0.6] Add static initialisers and convenience functions to `CGRect` and `GeometryProxy`
+- [2.1.0][tag-2.1.0] Add relative coordinate functionality to layout guides

 ## Licensing

 This project is licensed under the MIT License - see [here][mit-licence] for details.

 ## Contact

 You can contact me on Twitter [@CodeSlice][codeslice-twitter].
-Happy to hear suggestions for improving the package, or feature suggestions.
+Happy to hear suggestions for improving the package, or feature requests.
 I've probably made a few boo boos along the way, so I'm open to course correction.
 I won't be open-sourcing the project for the moment since I simply don't have time to administer PRs at this point, though I do intend to do so in the future if there's enough interest.

 <!---
  external links: